quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part47_24.7_SplitTime.md

 :p What are the key factors to consider when choosing Δx and Δt for numerical simulations?
 ??x
 When selecting Δx and Δt, the primary considerations include ensuring stability and accuracy.
-The Courant-Friedrichs-Lewy (CFL) condition often provides a guideline that must be met: \( \Delta t < \frac{c \cdot \Delta x}{L} \), where \( c \) is the wave speed or propagation constant, and \( L \) is the length of the transmission line.
+The Courant-Friedrichs-Lewy (CFL) condition often provides a guideline that must be met: $\Delta t < \frac{c \cdot \Delta x}{L}$, where $ c$is the wave speed or propagation constant, and $ L$ is the length of the transmission line.
 Smaller Δx and Δt can improve accuracy but may require more computational resources.

 For stability, one must ensure that the numerical scheme remains stable under the chosen step sizes.
 This involves checking conditions such as those derived from Von Neumann analysis for specific problems like wave equations or Schrödinger's equation.